Sixze/ALS-Refactored/README.md

 ## Supported Platforms
 - Windows

 *macOS, iOS, Linux, Android, and console builds are not tested.
-Use the plugin on those platforms with your own risk.*
+Use the plugin on those platforms with your own risk*.

 ## Features
 - Based on latest marketplace release.